Skip to Main Content

 What locations in Canada are suitable for underwater filming?

-Canada offers diverse underwater filming locations: Pacific coast (rich marine life, kelp forests), Atlantic coast (dramatic conditions), Great Lakes and rivers (freshwater environments), and numerous studio tanks and pools for controlled shoots.
+Canada gives varied underwater filming locations: Pacific coast (rich marine life, kelp forests), Atlantic coast (dramatic conditions), Great Lakes and rivers (freshwater environments), and many studio tanks and pools for controlled shoots.

 How do you handle underwater lighting?